 You may also experience painful, swollen lymph glands, called buboes.
 These typically appear in the groin, armpits, neck, or site of the insect bite or scratch.
-The buboes are what gives bubonic plague its name.
+The buboes are what give the bubonic plague its name.

-Pneumonic plague symptoms may appear as quickly as one day after exposure to the bacteria and include:
+Pneumonic plague symptoms may appear as quickly as one day after exposure to the bacteria.
+These symptoms include:

 - trouble breathing